Seatbelt rules

 • You must ensure that the seat belt is still across your shoulder and chest.

-• You and the driver may receive a fine, if your seatbelt is not properly fastened or adjusted when you've reclined your seat too far or fully.
+• You and the and the driver may receive a fine, if your seatbelt is not properly fastened or adjusted when you've reclined your seat too far or fully.

 Exemption from wearing a seatbelt